Ryanair joins low-cost rivals with expansion in Germany

-FRANKFURT Low cost carrier Ryanair (RYA.I) plans to expand at Cologne airport in Germany, joining rivals in boosting services in Europe's largest economy and providing more competition for Lufthansa (LHAG.DE) on its home territory.
+FRANKFURT, April 10 Low cost carrier Ryanair plans to expand at Cologne airport in Germany, joining rivals in boosting services in Europe's largest economy and providing more competition for Lufthansa on its home territory.

 Ryanair will base one aircraft and open up five new routes from Cologne, in Germany's most populated federal state of North Rhine-Westphalia, in October, the budget carrier said on Thursday.

-The airline therefore joins rivals such as Easyjet (EZJ.L) and Spain's Vueling (ICAG.L), all of which are hoping to take advantage of Germany's strong economy and its citizens' love of foreign holidays.
+The airline therefore joins rivals such as Easyjet and Spain's Vueling, all of which are hoping to take advantage of Germany's strong economy and its citizens' love of foreign holidays.

 Low cost carriers have been slow to break into Germany, in the same way as they have taken over in other markets like Britain, France and Spain.

-But analysts say low-cost carriers have spotted an opening, especially as Air Berlin (AB1.DE), Germany's second largest airline, struggles with its finances.
+But analysts say low-cost carriers have spotted an opening, especially as Air Berlin, Germany's second largest airline, struggles with its finances.

 "Germany is the growth engine of Europe.
 As an European airline, it would be wrong to leave out Germany," Vueling German manager Ulla Siebken told journalists in Frankfurt last month.